callum-jones19/leadlight/notes.md

             do it automatically.
               1. Because of this, I'm just going to use the provided bundler.
                  No point re-inventing the wheel.
+         7. Then, to compile our current mute plugin, we need to run `cargo xtask bundle thesis_vst`.
+We run this because the final parameter is telling the bundler which **module** to look for.
+            Because currently our plugin is just the one lib in the src folder of the project, this is what gets compiled.
+That means, if we want to make multiple VSTs (which we eventually do), there will need to be one module folder for each VST.
+11. At this point, I want to take a second to re-organise the module, because with the info above, it's clear that we'll need to change it for when we start to add the new stuff.